 In Rosolini there is another adventure park: Cavapark Adventure

 You should enjoy trekking with donkeys in Monterosso Almo, near Ragusa; it is a 5 km walk with the animal on the Ragusa plateau, while being subjected to its time and its needs.

 The Festival internazionale dei bambini nel mondo is devoted to children.
 It takes place in February during the Sagra del Mandorlo in Fiore (Agrigento); you will see folk exhibitions by groups of children from all over the world, who joined together in the name of peace and solidarity.

-The Valle dei templi is also for children: extraordinary archaeological discoveries await researchers in grass.
-Thanks to the educational services of the Park for the little ones can take part in free activities conducted by a team of archaeologists and experts in museum communication to discover the most beautiful aspects of the Valley and all its secrets.
+The Valle dei templi is also for children: extraordinary archaeological discoveries await for young researchers.
+Thanks to the educational services of the Park for the little ones can take part in free activities led by a team of archaeologists and experts in museum communication to discover the most beautiful aspects of the Valley and all its secrets.
 The family activities are held on the first Sunday of the month from 15.30 to 18.30 at casa Barbadoro (near Concordia’s temple).

-Activities for schools are held during the year, by reservation and includes several projects: From Excavation to Museum, Archaeologist in plenary, Collige et Servant, Nea Akragas.
+Activities for schools are held throughout the year, by reservation and includes several projects: From Excavation to Museum, Archaeologist in plenary, Collige et Servant, Nea Akragas.

 Visiting the Monti Sicani (Agrigento) at night is very exciting because only in the dark you will be able to capture those sounds and those smells.
 It is recommended discovering i Marcati, ancient drove shelters.